Lincoln Mitchell - How Political & Social Movements in 1978 Transformed San Francisco

 Lincoln Mitchell is a political analyst and writer based in New York and San Francisco.
 In his book, San Francisco Year Zero: Political Upheaval, Punk Rock and a Third Place Baseball Team, Mitchell explores how San Francisco became a city of contradictions as one of the most socially liberal cities with some of the worst income inequality in the United States.
 As a native of San Francisco, he explores 3 key events from 1978 from a personal and political lens to explain how these events and social movements now shape the city.
-Here are his 7 questions:
+Here are Lincoln Mitchell's 7 questions:

 What was your inspiration for writing a book on San Francisco politics?

 I grew up in San Francisco and graduated from UC Santa Cruz.
 In 1990, I moved back to New York, where I was born, to attend graduate school at Columbia.
 I got an apartment a few blocks south of the university and remember walking around the neighborhood a few weeks into the semester and asking myself how I ended up in such a conservative and conventional place.
 This is not the typical reaction of new residents to the Upper West Side of Manhattan My next thought was that I had grown up in a very strange time and place.
 For years the question of why San Francisco, despite all the new tech money, remains such a strange, wonderful and progressive town has interested me.

 I decided that rather than writing a more standard political science book exploring that topic, I would write something more accessible that would approach this question from different angles.
 From there, it was a pretty short intellectual leap to land on 1978 as the key year.

 What makes San Francisco’s political scene unique compared to other large cities?